Juvenile and Child Dependency Proceedings

 Many of the behaviors that can constitute abuse or neglect are also crimes.

-Removal From the Home
+Emergency Removal From the Home

 Family Reunification Services

-Constitutional Rights of Parents
+Constitutional Rights of Parents in Dependency Cases

-Parents in dependency proceedings are entitled to the assistance of an attorney, and those who cannot afford to hire an attorney will have counsel appointed for them.
+Parents in dependency proceedings are entitled to the assistance of an attorney, and those who cannot afford to hire an attorney may have counsel appointed for them.
 If you are the subject of an investigation, you may wish to consult a local attorney who can explain the legal process to you, answer your questions, and help you protect your rights.

 DEFEND YOUR RIGHTS